mobiletest2016/machine-learning-articles/articles/how-to-normalize-or-standardize-a-dataset-in-python.md

 ## Summary

 In this article, we looked at Feature Scaling for Machine Learning.
-More specifically, we looked at Normalization (min-max normalization) which brings the dataset into the \[latex\]\[a, b\]\[/latex\] range.
+More specifically, we looked at Normalization (min-max normalization) which brings the dataset into the $\[a, b\]$ range.
 In addition to Normalization, we also looked at Standardization, which allows us to convert the scales into _amounts of standard deviation_, making the axes comparable for e.g. algorithms like PCA.

 We illustrated our reasoning with step-by-step Python examples, including some with standard Scikit-learn functionality.